Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 As RRF3, except 'C' parameter is the endstop number.

 * **Cnn** Which input the filament sensor is connected to.
-On Duet electronics: 0=X endstop input, 1=Y endstop input, 2=Z endstop input, 3=E0 endstop input etc. If you have a Duex 2 or Duex 5 in your system, note that C5 thru C9 (the endstop inputs on the DueX) cannot be used for filament monitors, but C10 and C11 (the endstop inputs on the CONN_LCD connector) can.
+On Duet electronics: 0=X endstop input, 1=Y endstop input, 2=Z endstop input, 3=E0 endstop input etc. DueX2/5 users, see Notes below.

 ##### Examples
 <br>